Please Wait a Moment

 History of the Paralegal Division

-In 1989, a small group of paralegal/legal assistants collaborated to work toward creating a voluntary paralegal/legal assistants division of the State Bar of New Mexico to further the professional status of paralegals/legal assistants in the state.
-The initial proposal was presented to the Board of Bar Commissioners (“BBC”) in 1990 and subsequently presented to the New Mexico Supreme Court.
-Supreme Court Chief Justice Gene Franchini recommended that the New Mexico Alliance of Professional Paralegals, Inc. (“Alliance”) be formed as precursor to the Division.
-The Alliance existed for five years with a focus of obtaining support from paralegals/legal assistants and the legal community statewide.
+The initial proposal was presented to the Board of Bar Commissioners in 1990 and subsequently to the New Mexico Supreme Court.
+Supreme Court Chief Justice Gene Franchini recommended that the New Mexico Alliance of Professional Paralegals, Inc., be formed as a precursor to the Division.
+The Alliance existed for five years and focused on obtaining support from paralegals, legal assistants, and the statewide legal community.